gokrmx/gokrmx/README.md

-Also getting down my ABCs on Python, Bash, HTML, CSS & JS. 📄 Trying php & databases in the foreseeable future. 🌱 Looking to host my own website with custom servers! 🏃🏻‍♂️ Maybe even find a job in IT. 🕴🏽
+Also getting down my ABCs on Python, Bash, HTML, CSS & JS. 📄 Trying php & databases in the foreseeable future. 🌱 Looking to host my own website with custom servers! 🏃🏻‍♂️

 - 🎵 I'm also into **music**, jamming on pure data 🔊 & learning supercollider.🎚🎛